billfitzgerald/infosec-primer/README.md

 ## Author Credits

-Tony Porterfield and Jim Siegl are the primary authors of this text.
+Tony Porterfield, Jim Siegl, and Bill Fitzgerald are the primary authors of this text.

-Bill Fitzgerald, Girard Kelly, Jeff Graham, and Omar Khan provided editing support and testing.
+Girard Kelly, Jeff Graham, and Omar Khan provided editing support and testing.

 Jenny Pritchett copy edited the initial version.